LearnOnDemandSystems/docs/guides/cloud-slice/AWS/aws-cloud-slice-setup.md

 1. Under Case Description, enter a justification, or explanation of why you are increasing the number of accounts.

 1. Under Contact Options, select **web**.
-If you prefer, you may selet a different language.
+If you prefer, you may select a different language.

     ![](../images/contact-options.png)